Battle of Gunnislake New Bridge

-The Battle of Gunnislake New Bridge was a battle that took place on 20 July 1644 on and around Gunnislake New Bridge, a bridge over the River Tamar between Cornwall and Devon, during the First English Civil War.
+The Battle of Gunnislake New Bridge took place on 20 July 1644 on and around Gunnislake New Bridge, a bridge over the River Tamar between Cornwall and Devon, during the First English Civil War.

 Background

 During the Civil War the county of Cornwall was entirely loyal to King Charles I and the Royalist cause.
 However, Devon was Parliamentarian, making the River Tamar the site of many battles.
 Each side understood that if they were to either invade the other county or defend against invasion, they had to have control of the Tamar's crossings.
 Gunnislake New Bridge was one of four bridges crossing the River Tamar.

 Battle

 The Parliamentarian forces, headed by Robert Devereux, 3rd Earl of Essex, pushed into Cornwall over the bridge.
 They were met by Richard Grenville's forces, who were quartered at the garrisons of Cotehele House and Harewood House, Calstock.
 The battle was hard fought and lasted all day.
 The Royalists prevented the Parliamentarians from advancing further into Cornwall, at a cost of 200 casualties and many taken prisoner.
 The Parliamentarians lost about 40 men.